 A budget of $10-$20 will buy a good meal.
 1100 won = $1 US.

-There is so much we did not manage to do on this visit, particularly venture outside of the city.
+There is so much we did not manage to do on this visit, in particular we did not venture outside of the city.
 We had at first planned a day trip to PyeongChang – site of the upcoming Winter Olympics.
 Unfortunately, the high-speed train connection is not yet completed, and 6+ hours on a bus for a single day was a little too much.

 According to the OECD, South Koreans work a lot.
 They come second only to Mexicans for average number of hours worked in a year.
 South Korea’s transition to stable, pluralistic democracy has contributed greatly to quality of life